mauriora/Utils-SPFx-Controls-React/README.md

 A HOC have been created for standard message bar cases.
 The MessageBar should be used instead of a intrusive messagebox when practicle.

+### PersonaHoverCard

+A hover initially brief and then expanding to details like mobile phone.

 ## Getting Started

 Include this module/repositiory in your solution as a submodule in shared.
 Reference through the `package.json` of the executable, e.g. WebPart, ListExtension or similar.